 In "Escape from Unwish Island", Timmy's vengeful no-longer-imaginary friend Gary assembles all of Timmy's 'most violent Timmy hating wishes' that Timmy had unwished (as well as a Sphinx that he didn't) to get payback on Timmy for 'abandoning' them.
-Thought they manage to win, Timmy works things out with them.
+Though they manage to win, Timmy works things out with them.

 In "The Big Superhero Wish", Timmy makes the world like a comicbook, resulting in superheroes and villains.
-Taking advantage, the Nega Chin (the Crimson Chin's alternate reality evil self) forms a supervillain group out of the now superpowered Crocker, Vicky, and Francis, complete with a swamp based 'hall of evil'.
+Taking advantage, the Nega Chin (the Crimson Chin's alternate reality evil self) forms a supervillain group out of the now superpowered Crocker, Vicky, and Francis, complete with a swamp-based 'hall of evil'.
 While they manage to win and take over the world, they're ultimately defeated by Timmy and his powerless friends.

-In Johnny Test, five of Johnny's past foes form the 'Johnny Stopping Evil Force Five' to take their revenge, complete with a 'swam lair'.
+In Johnny Test, five of Johnny's past foes form the 'Johnny Stopping Evil Force Five' to take their revenge, complete with a 'swamp lair'.
 Similar to their counterparts, they actually manage to hold together and reappear in several future episodes.

 The Batman's done this at least twice: "Team Penguin" in the episode of the same name, and briefly in "The Batman/Superman Story, Part One".
 However, the latter is sort of subverted as it may be members of Bats's Rogues Gallery teaming up, but they were assembled to fight against Superman.

-The Spider-Man (1967) animated series in one of the last episodes had three foes who had each appeared in two episodes, Electro, Green Goblin and the Vulture, being broken out of jail by exclusive-show villain who had already appeared, the Invisible Scientist Dr Noah Boddy.
+The Spider-Man (1967) animated series in one of the last episodes had three foes who had each appeared in two episodes, Electro, Green Goblin, and the Vulture, being broken out of jail by exclusive-show villain who had already appeared, the Invisible Scientist Dr. Noah Boddy.
 Spider-Man tricks them into fighting each other with a crash course in ventriloquism, then webs up Noah Boddy.

-The 1990s Spider-Man animated series had the Sinister Six, though they were called the Insidious Six because of worries over using sinister on a kids show.
+The 1990s Spider-Man animated series had the Sinister Six, though they were called the Insidious Six because of worries over using "sinister" on a kids show.

 The 200th episode did this with Tom Cruise gathering celebrities that the show had made fun of, like Rob Reiner, Paris Hilton, George Lucas, Mel Gibson, etc. Trey Parker and Matt Stone even used the term "Legion Of Doom" when referring to this episode in an interview.